Judith A. Bense: Other activities

 Bense served from 1984-1999 on the Governmental Affairs Committee of the Society of American Archaeology's (SAA); as the conference chair for the Southeastern Archaeological Conference in 1984 and 1999 and their board of directors from 1980-1985 and 1997-1999; vice president of the Florida Anthropological Society from 1992-1993; from 1995-1997 on the Florida Archaeological Council's board of directors; chair of the Stewards of Heritage Awards Committee from 1994-1995; and on the Florida Archaeological Week Committee in 1993.

 Bense was appointed interim president of the University of West Florida in 2008 and served until 2016.
 She was not only the first woman president of the college but also the first anthropologist to become the president of a public university in the US.
 She had taken her approach of involving the community in archaeology to her position as president in which she has sought to involve and embed the UWF community within the community of Pensacola.
-During her time as president, she secured a grant to fully fund and establish a football program at the school.
+During her time as president, she secured a grant to fund and establish a football program at the school.